Winter-Zzzz/.github/profile/README.md

 ## Proposal

-Our team introduces "MATTER Tunnel," which enables the MATTER protocol to operate on a blockchain basis.
-MATTER is a protocol that provides interoperability between IoT devices from various manufacturers, allowing control of multiple brands of IoT devices from a single application.
-However, due to current network constraints such as NAT and firewalls, a dedicated MATTER hub is required when using MATTER devices.
+Our team introduces "Matter Tunnel," which enables the Matter protocol to operate on a blockchain basis.
+Matter is a protocol that provides interoperability between IoT devices from various manufacturers, allowing control of multiple brands of IoT devices from a single application.
+However, due to current network constraints such as NAT and firewalls, a dedicated Matter hub is required when using Matter devices.
-The mandatory use of MATTER hubs degrades user experience and causes many issues, including user dependence on specific platforms.
-MATTER Tunnel resolves these current limitations of MATTER by utilizing blockchain technology.
-This technology operates as if creating a virtual private network between applications and IoT devices on a blockchain.
+Matter Tunnel resolves the current limitations of Matter by utilizing blockchain technology, operating as if creating a virtual private network between applications and IoT devices.
+Primarily, it eliminates the mandatory use of Matter hubs, significantly enhancing user experience and flexibility.
+This innovation also extends the operational range of Matter devices, allowing them to be placed and controlled beyond the confines of a home.
+Users can easily manage devices in various environments such as home, workspaces, and vehicles through a single application.
-MATTER Tunnel will enhance user experience, enable complete end-to-end encryption (E2EE), and lower the entry barriers for small development teams into the MATTER ecosystem.
-With the introduction of MATTER Tunnel, security of IoT devices will be strengthened, and users will be able to enjoy a more unrestricted IoT experience.
+Furthermore, Matter Tunnel ensures platform independence, freeing users from being locked into specific ecosystems.
+It strengthens security by enabling complete end-to-end encryption (E2EE) and enhances user privacy.
+Additionally, by lowering entry barriers, Matter Tunnel opens up opportunities for small development teams to participate in the Matter ecosystem.
+With these improvements, users can enjoy a more secure, versatile, and unrestricted IoT experience.

 ## Our Team